The old city of Dubrovnik is possibly one of the best photography locations in the world.

 - Unfortunately, the wall closes at 17.30, so night shots from here are out of the question.
 Unless you happen to know Jon Snow of course!

 Any shots looking out to sea, especially from the south and western parts of the wall are best taken in the morning.
 This is why I have no shots from the western seaward wall looking in, as we walked the wall in the morning.

 If you have a wide angle lens and zoom lens, I suggest you take both as you will find plenty of detail across the rooftops and looking down for some lovely close-up or cropped shots as well as the sprawling scene of red terracotta.

-Here are some examples of angles as taken mid to late morning.
+Here are some examples of angles as taken from the Dubrovnik Walls mid to late morning.

 This shot was taken from the southeastern wall late morning.
 Sun behind.

 Taken from above the Pile Gate looking down the main street, Placa Stradun, mid-morning.

 This shot would have been better taken late afternoon as I had to angle the lens to avoid the direct sunlight therefore not getting the exact shot I would have liked.
 It wasn’t a total loss but afternoon would have been preferable for this scene.

 Remember to look directly down from the wall.
 You can get a new perspective of some of the most iconic shots of Dubrovnik Old Town.

 Go Through the Wall